 Eating in Amman.
 There are plenty of restaurants and cafes within walking distance of your apartment.
 Be sure to try mansaf, the national dish of roasted lamb served over rice.
 Feeling a home-cooked meal?
-Have a night in with your roommate and trade cooking tips as you prepare dinner together.
+Have a night in with your housemates and trade cooking tips as you prepare dinner together.
 Learn more about accommodating your dietary needs in Jordan.

 Amman is the place to be—it’s lively, diverse, and there’s no shortage of opportunities to take your Arabic language skills for a spin.
 Explore the city’s traditional side by shopping at the Friday flea market or browsing the Gold Souq.
 Or enjoy Amman’s more cosmopolitan perks: visit a museum with friends or sip on Arabic coffee while befriending a barista on Rainbow Street.

-Retreat from Amman.
-Get ready for a 3-day excursion—swim in the Dead Sea, gaze upon the Natabean ruins at Petra, and take a sunset jeep tour through the dunes of Wadi Rum.
+Beyond Amman.
+Get ready for a unforgettable excursion—swim in the Dead Sea, gaze upon the Natabean ruins at Petra, and take a sunset jeep tour through the dunes of Wadi Rum.
 Then in true Bedouin fashion, stay up late chatting, drinking tea, and playing cards with peers, roommates, and language partners.

 Resident Director, Student Life